alanverresen/django-keys/docs/content/user_guide/getting_started.rst

    EMAIL_HOST = keys.str("EMAIL_HOST")
    EMAIL_PORT = keys.int("EMAIL_PORT")
    EMAIL_ADDRESS = keys.str("EMAIL_ADDRESS")
-   EMAIL_PASSWORD = keys.str("EMAIL_PASSWORD", secret=True)
+   EMAIL_PASSWORD = keys.str("EMAIL_PASSWORD")
    EMAIL_USE_TLS = keys.bool("EMAIL_USE_TLS")

    SECRET_KEY = keys.secret_key("SECRET_KEY")

    keys.report_problems()

-At the end of the settings file, you can call the `report_problems` method to report potential problems, such as unused environment variables that were set by the '.env' file.
+At the end of the settings file, you can call the `report_problems()` method to report potential problems, such as unused environment variables that were set by the '.env' file.
+This should not result in the server being stopped, unless a very serious problem has been found.

 -------------------------------------------------------------------------------